Joint Distribution of Distance and Angles in Finite Wireless Networks: Rectangular Regions

 \subsection{Extension to 3D Networks: impact of height}

 For the 3D case, we consider an arbitrary reference point placed at $u=(u_x,u_y,u_z) \in \mathbb{R}^3$ and random points $V=(V_x, V_y, v_z)$ with fixed (deterministic) height $v_z$.
-When projected on the $xy$ plane, the reference point $u$ falls within a 2D convex region $\mathfrak{R}(o)$, with center of mass located at the origin.
+When projected on the $xy$ plane, the reference point $u$ falls within a 2D convex region $\mathfrak{R}(o)$, with {the} center of mass located at the origin.
 Similarly, the projection (on the $xy$ plane) of random points $V$ lies in $\mathfrak{R}(o)$, i.e., $(V_x, V_y) \in \mathfrak{R}(o)$.
-The setting models a scenario where the position of a reference node (e.g., access point) and the height of its antennas are known, whereas the positions of the users follow a uniform distribution, although the height of their antennas is fixed and known.
-This is a realistic scenario in many applications.
-For instance in terrestrial networks, the access points (APs) or base stations (BSs) are placed at specific locations; the users are typically modeled with random location but their antennas are assumed to have a deterministic (fixed) height (since it is very similar for all users).
-In aerial networks such as UAV-based networks, the height of the UVAs and the BSs, which provide the backhaul links, are considered deterministic \cite{Banagar21}, and this actually is a parameter to be optimized in the network design.
+This is a realistic scenario in many applications. {For instance, in terrestrial wireless networks, while users are typically modeled with random locations, their antennas are assumed to have a deterministic (fixed) height--since such height is very similar for all users; at the other end, the height of access points (AP) or base station (BS) antennas is an important design parameter, which is relevant in the design of directional beamforming (e.g., design of analog codebooks) through the joint azimuth and zenith angle dependence.
+In aerial networks such as UAV-based networks, the height of the UVAs and the BSs--which provide the backhaul links--are considered deterministic} \cite{Banagar21}{, and this is a parameter which needs to be optimized in the network design.}

-We are interested on the joint distribution of the distance, azimuth and zenith angles of the link between $u$ and $V$, given in the next theorem.
+We are interested {in} the joint distribution of the distance, azimuth and zenith angles of the link between $u$ and $V$, given in the next theorem.